donkeyclip/motorcortex-anime/README.md

 ## Key Concepts / Features
-MotorCortex Anime takes the capabilities of Anime.js library and exposes them via an easy to use MotorCortex Incident.
+MotorCortex Anime takes the capabilities of Anime.js library and exposes them via easy to use MotorCortex Incidents.
-The library exposes just one Incident with the name "Anime" which, by the use of the Anime.js engine, can perform any CSS (or any other attribute) animation to any selected element.
+The library exposes two Incidents, the one with the name "Anime" which, by the use of the Anime.js engine, can perform any CSS (or any other attribute) animation to any selected element while the second performs motion path animation.

 ## Browser compatibility
 | Chrome | Safari | IE / Edge | Firefox | Opera |